Tietgen-ITU/research-project/docs/duckdb/file-system.md

 ---
 classDiagram
     VirtualFileSystem --* LocalFileSystem
-    VirtualFileSystem --* GZipFileSystem
+    VirtualFileSystem ..> GZipFileSystem
-    VirtualFileSystem --* PipeFileSystem
+    VirtualFileSystem ..> PipeFileSystem
     VirtualFileSystem --o FileSystem
 ```

 The `LocalFileSystem` is the default file system, that the `VirtualFileSystem` uses when nothing else can be found in `VirtualFileSystem::FindFileSystem()` is called.
+For that reason the `LocalFileSystem` class is composed by the `VirtualFileSystem`

 ### Where is the `VirtualFileSystem` initialized